JuliaML/MLLabelUtils.jl/docs/index.rst

 =================================

-This package represents a community effort to provide common functionality to interpret and transform classification targets.
+This package represents a community effort to provide common functionality for interpreting and transforming classification targets.
 It does so by defining a set of commonly used class-label encodings.
-This package is part of the JuliaML ecosystem.
+It is part of the `JuliaML <https://github.com/JuliaML>`_ ecosystem.

 The main intend of this package is to be a light-weight back-end for other JuliaML packages that deal with classification problems.